hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] When everyone joins back at Zaphias, Flynn joins the party temporarily (PS3 and Definitive Edition)
 - [ ] In Mt Temza, head up for __Compact of Remembrance__ (Avenging Soldiers Part 2)
 - [ ] In Phaeroh's Crag, approach the __Phantom Rift__.
 Within Yormgen, speak with the Sage within the NW house and choose to rest when prompted (Extra Dungeon Part 1)
-- [ ] At the NW of the World Map, you can find __Yuumanju__ at the further north of Mt Temza.
+- [ ] At the NW of the World Map, you can find __Yumanju__ at the further north of Mt Temza.
 Speak with the Receptionist and that is it for now.
 In the meantime, prepare 900000 Gald (Hotspring Part 1)
 - [ ] In Mantaic, speak with the Cow Boy.
 Hand over Poison Ward, Paralyze Ward and Stone Ward for __Flare Cape__ (Cow Boy Part 3)
 - [ ] In Myorzo, obtain the __Abyssion__ from the Elder (Fell Arms Part 1)
 - [ ] In Nordopolica, arrange the Warehouse for Specific, Paralyze Charm, Treat and 2000 Gald as the reward (Tidy Up The Warehouse Part 4)